~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 These regular times together will give you a checkpoint to measure progress and will help your team keep leadership development at the forefront of their minds.

 Now… you might say, “I cannot afford the time to do this.”
 And that’s understandable, because it will require some time.
-But they way I look at is, you cannot afford to NOT do this.
+But the way I look at it is, you cannot afford to NOT do this.
 It has to happen!
+Not doing this will become one of your major obstacles to church growth.

 We established in the first blog of this series that everything rises and falls on leadership.
-The church’s growth is directly related to the leadership’s growth.
+The church’s growth is directly related to the leadership’s growth, namely you as the pastor.

 So… want to see the church grow?
-Get this on the calendar asap!The church's growth is directly related to the leadership's growth.
+Schedule leadership development time now.
+Get it on the calendar asap!The church's growth is directly related to the pastor's growth.
 Click To Tweet

 3. Cast Your Vision